 An authentic T206 card in which we can see what natural corner wear should look like.

-Here's a fake Cobb someone sold on eBay.
-Note the corners and how they feel forced and sharp and lacking any of that fibrous wear from underneath the top coating of the card.
-This one just so happens to have the wrong font on the front of the card.
+Here’s a fake Cobb someone sold on eBay.
+Note the corners, which feel forced and sharp and lack any fibrous wear from underneath the top coating of the card.
+This one happens to have the wrong font on the front of the card.

 Give It The Old Black Light Test

-We've spoken about how a black light can help detect counterfeit cards before, but let's revisit in terms of working with T206 cards.
-Just as a reminder, there were optical brighteners added to paper, starting in the late 1940's.
+As a reminder, optical brighteners were added to paper in the late 1940’s.
 Paper that includes these optical brighteners will fluoresce under a black light.
 If the paper does not include a brightener, it will look dull under black light and not fluoresce.

-Here's an example of a test we ran on some old 1920's strip cards that we were evaluating for authenticity.
+Here’s an example of a test we ran on some old 1920s strip cards that we evaluated for authenticity.
 This should give you a better idea of what to look for.

-If you need a black light, you can grab on eBay for less than $10.
-Go into a room, shut all the shades and get it as dark as possible.
-Shine the black light on the card in question and have some newer cards that will fluoresce under the light.
-If the card fluoresces, it's a fake...if not, you have an authentic T206 card in your possession.
+If you need a black light, you can grab one on eBay for less than $10.
+Go into a room, shut all the shades, and get it as dark as possible.
+Shine the black light on the card in question, and have some newer cards that will fluoresce under the light.
+If the card fluoresces, it’s a fake; if not, you have an authentic T206 card in your possession.

 Get a Loupe and Look For Dots

-Here's a 45x magnification loupe that I have--I like it because it actually has a light and a black light on it.
-It can be found on eBay for less than $10.
+Here’s a 45x magnification loupe that I have–I like it because it has a light and a black light on it.
+It can be found on eBay for less than $10

 If we refer back to the excellent work of Scott Reader, he outlines in detail how various inks were used in several steps to create the beautiful color lithographs on T206 cards.